acosta109/heart-failure-machine-learning/README.md

 * Oldpeak
 * ST_Slope

-To get a general overview of our data:
+To get a general overview of our data we used `df.describe().T` and observed the following:

 * `Avg.
 Age = 53.5`
 * `Avg.
 RestingBP = 132`